 Do you know what a copywriter does?

-If your response is a less than confident “sorta?” you’re not alone.
+If your response is “sort of” you’re not alone.

 When I’m chatting with other parents at the playground or being introduced to friends of friends, mentioning that I’m a copywriter usually earns me a blank stare.
 A quick “I write for marketing,” usually clears up the worst of the confusion but they still can’t really picture my job.